-Market Entities Name Abbreviation Description Market Balance Area MBA Market Balance Area means an area that provides (exchange) schedules that represent a basis for monitoring of imbalances.
-It is always the same MBA PX market price within a MBA.
+Market Entities Name Abbreviation Description Market Balance Area MBA An area within the power system that works as an imbalance area in which an imbalance is calculated.
+In NBS model a MBA is equal to a bidding zone and scheduling area, and imbalance price area is equal to one or more MBAs.
+An imbalance price is always the same within a MBA.
 Metering Grid Area MGA A Metering Grid Area is a physical area where consumption, production and exchange can be metered.
 A MGA can include both production and consumption but also only one of these.
 It is delimited by the placement of meters for period measurement for input to, and withdrawal from the area.
 It can be used to establish the sum of consumption and production with no period measurement and network losses.
 MGAs are decided on national level.
 Production Unit PU Generator or a set of generators within the same power plant.
 PU are divided into two types, normal and minor .
 Normal refers in Finland to PU ≥ 1 MW, minor to < 1MW.
 The limit in Norway is 3 MW.
 All PU in Sweden are normal .
 PUs will not be used in the Danish implementation of the NBS model before 2022.
 Regulation Object RO A Regulation Object (RO) is a set of one or more generators and stations within a MBA, except for Norway and Denmark where RO may span more than one MBA.
 There can only be one BRP per RO and RO for production can only include production of a certain technology (wind, hydro, nuclear, etc.).
 BRP submits plans per RO to the TSO before the delivery day.
 RO is decided by the respective TSO.